Choose Your AI Generation Engine

 Model-Swap gets a dropdown too

-The same Generation model selector is now in the Model-Swap review step.
+The Generation model selector is also available in the Model-Swap review step.

-The default is Onda, PiktID's proprietary swap engine, which is what every Model-Swap job has run on to date.
-The alternative is Nano Banana Pro, available for teams who want to try a different aesthetic on their swaps. model_used works exactly the same way: every result in GET /jobs/<id>/results tells you which engine produced it.
+The default is Onda, PiktID's proprietary swap engine.
+The alternative is Nano Banana 2, available for teams who want to try a different aesthetic on their swaps. model_used works exactly the same way: every result in GET /jobs/<id>/results tells you which engine produced it.

 "Different engines are different tools.
-For a long time we picked one for you, and that was the right default.
-But brands and agencies who run hundreds of SKUs a week know their aesthetic, and they deserve the choice.
+Brands and agencies who run hundreds of SKUs a week know their aesthetic, and they deserve the choice.
 Exposing engine selection turns On-Model from a black box into a controllable production pipeline, and

 model_usedon every output makes the choice auditable."— Nunzio Alexandro Letizia, Co-founder at PiktID and creator of On-Model